 - (a) Maximum Shares Available.
-Subject to Section 4(b) and to adjustment as provided in Section 12(a), the number of Shares that may be the subject of Awards and issued under the Plan shall be 1,900,000.
+Subject to Section 4(b) and to adjustment as provided in Section 12(a), the number of Shares that may be the subject of Awards and issued under the Plan shall be 2,340,000.
 No further awards may be made under the Prior Plan after the effective date of this Plan.
 Shares issued under the Plan may come from authorized and unissued shares.
-In determining the number of Shares to be counted against this share reserve in connection with any Award, the following rules shall apply: - (1) Shares that are subject to Awards of Options or Stock Appreciation Rights shall be counted against the share reserve as one Share for every one Share granted. - (2) Shares that are subject to Full Value Awards shall be counted against the share reserve as one and one-half (1.50) Shares for every one Share granted. - (3) Where the number of Shares subject to an Award is variable on the Grant Date, the number of Shares to be counted against the share reserve shall be the maximum number of Shares that could be received under that particular Award, until such time as it can be determined that only a lesser number of shares could be received. - (4) Where two or more types of Awards are granted to a Participant in tandem with each other, such that the exercise of one type of Award with respect to a number of Shares cancels at least an equal number of Shares of the other, the number of Shares to be counted against the share reserve shall be the largest number of Shares that would be counted against the share reserve under either of the Awards. - (5) Shares subject to Substitute Awards shall not be counted against the share reserve, nor shall they reduce the Shares authorized for grant to a Participant in any calendar year. - (6) Awards that may be settled solely in cash shall not be counted against the share reserve, nor shall they reduce the Shares authorized for grant to a Participant in any calendar year." - 2.
-Upon approval of this amendment by the shareholders, the Plan shall be conformed to reflect the changes made by this amendment.
+In determining the number of Shares to be counted against this share reserve in connection with any Award, the following rules shall apply: - (1) Shares that are subject to Awards of Options or Stock Appreciation Rights shall be counted against the share reserve as one Share for every one Share granted. - (2) Shares that are subject to Full Value Awards shall be counted against the share reserve as one and one-half (1.50) Shares for every one Share granted. - (3) Where the number of Shares subject to an Award is variable on the Grant Date, the number of Shares to be counted against the share reserve shall be the maximum number of Shares that could be received under that particular Award, until such time as it can be determined that only a lesser number of shares could be received. - (4) Where two or more types of Awards are granted to a Participant in tandem with each other, such that the exercise of one type of Award with respect to a number of Shares cancels at least an equal number of Shares of the other, the number of Shares to be counted against the share reserve shall be the largest number of Shares that would be counted against the share reserve under either of the Awards.

-SURMODICS, INC. A-1 2022 PROXY STATEMENT
+SURMODICS, INC. A-1 2023 PROXY STATEMENT